What is an online travel agent?

 Understanding your own business offerings and goals is a big first step, but you should also do some solid research into the channels themselves.

-Questions your accommodation or vacation rental should ask an OTA
+Questions your accommodation should ask online travel agents

 Some things that will help you make a decision include finding out:

-• Does the channel have the right kind of reach?
+- Does the OTA have the right kind of reach?

 Does the OTA in question have a customer base that matches with your idea of the perfect guest?
 Or do they have access to a market that you simply can’t break into on your own?
 The OTA should be able to describe what demographic and geographic reach they have.